What happens during the graduation process?

 - Waiver, substitution and transfer credit forms

-- The concentration completion form if you completed one of the six approved concentrations offered by the UTHealth School of Public Health
+- The Graduate Certificate Completion form if you completed one of the six approved degree-seeking certificates offered by the UTHealth School of Public Health

 - Student research submissions